This Essay is Dangerous

 It is just as important to know when you are not.
 To waste necessary energy worrying and complaining about the ‘not dangerous’ situations just because they are super uncomfortable is a bad idea.
 Making mountains out of molehills when you are out in the wild sets you up to make mistakes, burn precious emotional reserves, and become less present and attentive.

-Being out in the wilderness teaches us many lessons and this is undoubtedly one of them: know the difference between safety and real danger; and just because something is uncomfortable, does not mean that it is unsafe.
+Being out in the wilderness teaches us many lessons and this is certainly one of them: know the difference between safety and real danger; and just because something is uncomfortable, does not mean that it is unsafe.

 The Spiritual Industrial Complex (by this I mean the realm of quick-fix gurus and pop-psycho pundits) also plays into this desire for comfort by promising an inner state of calm in the face of all disruption.
 Anything that makes us ‘not calm’ becomes the spiritual enemy.
 Misinterpretations and distortions of deep and powerful spiritual concepts have us waging inner wars with anything that makes us uncomfortable.
 We try to rise above the raw and messy side of our humanness before we have fully faced it.
-This is called ‘spiritual bypassing’ and helps us avoid the growing pains of becoming a better human.
-We also demand others spiritually bypass, with advice such as, “Well, that was in the past, let it go” or “It was God’s will.”
+This is called ‘spiritual bypassing’ and it helps us avoid the necessary growing pains of becoming a better human.
+We also demand others spiritually bypass, with advice such as, “Well, that was in the past, let it go” or “It was God’s

 This leads to a conceptual, one-sided kind of spirituality where one pole of life is elevated at the expense of its opposite: Absolute truth is favored over relative truth, the impersonal over the personal, emptiness over form, transcendence over embodiment, connection over separation, and detachment over feeling.

-Even meditation can be used as a kind of avoidance and used in the service of sealing ourselves off from vulnerable, wounded, unresolved places.
+Even meditation can be used as a kind of avoidance and used in the service of sealing ourselves off from vulnerable, wounded, unresolved places in ourselves.
 While learning how to regulate our nervous system through meditation and other spiritual methodologies is useful, it is not the same as being truly and courageously present in the face of all experiences––pleasant and unpleasant.
 That is the true sense of enlightenment that the Buddha and others espoused and requires a ferocity of heart that does not confuse comfort with safety.

 In the organizational setting, many myths and misconceptions abound about psychological and emotional safety.
 “Too many people think that it’s about feeling comfortable all the time and that you can’t say anything that makes someone else uncomfortable or you’re violating psychological safety,” says Amy Edmondson, Harvard Business School professor and author of The Fearless Organization and who originally coined the term “team psychological safety”.
 As she defines it, psychological safety is a shared belief held by members of a team that it’s OK to take risks, to express their ideas and concerns, to speak up with questions, and to admit mistakes — all without fear of negative consequences.
 As Edmondson puts it, “it’s felt permission for candor.”